 The following sections outline basic standards home care companies should meet, reasonable expectations you should have as a consumer, and specific questions you can ask to determine if a potential provider is a good match.
 Be sure to interview multiple agencies and compare the results before making a final decision.

-AgingCare can assist you in finding the best home care agencies that match your needs.
-A Care Advisor can help arrange interviews with companies in your community free of charge.
+Ready to jumpstart your search?
+AgingCare can assist you in finding the best home care agencies in your area.
+A trained Care Advisor will discuss your needs and arrange interviews with local companies free of charge.

 Click here to get started »

-Finding in home care for elderly loved ones is a process.
+There’s no doubt that finding in-home care for elderly loved ones is a process.
 Begin your search by identifying your home care needs and determining the level of care that’s required.
-To do this, it is important to understand the two basic levels of in-home services: home health care and non-medical home care.
+To do this, it is important to understand the two basic levels of in-home services: home health care and nonmedical home care.

 Request Cost Information

 The first question most families ask when contacting a provider is, “How much do you charge?”
-There is a great deal of information that needs to be exchanged during an initial phone call or consultation.
+There is a great deal of information that must be exchanged during an initial phone call or consultation.
 Since home care services are personalized for each client, an accurate quote is based on all these details.
-Companies should provide a range of hourly rates for reference and begin a conversation to learn more about the care recipient and their needs.
+Companies should provide a range of hourly rates for reference and begin a conversation to learn more about the care recipient and their unique care needs.

-Although budget is a driver in your search, a better reflection of your true costs will only be possible once you have worked with the company to devise a care plan.
+Although budget is a driver in your search, a better reflection of your true costs will only be possible once you have worked with the company to devise an initial care plan.

 Neither the company nor the consumer wants any surprises when it comes to determining rates.
-It’s best to leave the cost estimate for the very end of your fact-finding phone call, or wait to get a more accurate rate during a face-to-face consultation.
-Instead, ask about their policies regarding payment and billing.
+It’s best to leave your cost estimate for the very end of your fact-finding phone call, or wait to get a more accurate rate during a face-to-face consultation.
+Instead, ask about general policies regarding payment and billing.

-- Inquire as to hourly rates and how those rates vary depending on services needed and training of caregivers.
+- Inquire as to hourly rates and how those rates vary depending on services needed and caregiver qualifications/training.